igoraven/arduino-biologger/README.md

 ## Overview

 This project is a prototype of wearable data logger that measures different metrics of human body and environment.
 It is based on high-performance Arduino-compatible dev board Teensy++ 2.0 from PJRC and is fully compatible with modern Arduino boards and their derivatives.
 Source code is written in Arduino development environment.
+> Christian Nold is the first who developed such device and the Emotion Mapping concept.
+For more information, see http://biomapping.net/

 ## Scheme